Skip to main content

 • Site prioritization demonstrates vision

-• Some funding sources, including EPA Grants, require specific target areas and redevelopment goals
+• Some funding sources, including EPA Brownfields Grants, require specific target areas and redevelopment goals

 Brownfield inventories help prepare communities to pursue brownfield projects, apply for EPA assessment and cleanup funds, and ultimately reduce threats to the health and welfare of sensitive populations while returning contaminated properties to reuse.

-• Use existing interactive community mapping tools or resources, such as Regrid
+• We use existing interactive community mapping tools or resources, such as Regrid.

-• An independent process -- we only come to the community when we are asked
+• It is NOT an independent process.
+We only come to the community when we are invited.

-• Immediate action required -- we help communities build capacity, which starts with taking inventory
+• It does NOT require immediate action.
+We help communities build capacity, which starts with taking inventory.